um-acs/acs_docs/docs/linux/4-acl.rst

 Access Control Lists – ACL
 ==========================

-**Access Control Lists** (ACL) are available on Pegasus and Triton file systems.
-They allow file owners to grant permissions to specific users and groups.
+**Access Control Lists** (ACL) are available the on Pegasus and Triton file systems.They allow file owners to grant permissions to specific users and groups.
 When combining standard Linux permissions and ACL permissions, **effective permissions** are the intersection (or overlap) of the two.
 ``cp`` (copy) and ``mv`` (move/rename) will include any ACLs associated